Alex-Stefanou/now-pension-scraper/README.md

 ![Architecture Diagram](./assets/architecture_diagram.png?raw=true "Architecture Diagram")

 ### Why Python?
 I wanted to practice.
-But also I wanted it to be simple and light weight.
+But also I wanted it to be simple with minimal boilerplate.

 ### Why Serverless?
 This project lends itself perfectly to serverless functions.